You are here

 UNDERSTANDING THE NEED

-On average, physicians graduating from medical school have an average of $190,000 in debt according to a 2016 study.
+Physicians graduating from medical school have an average of nearly $200,000 in debt according to data from the Association of American Medical Colleges.
 PMTC loan repayment participants most often present loan amounts in the $300,000 range.
 The burden of medical school debt can sometimes prevent physicians from practicing general medicine or working in rural or underserved areas.

 Participants must accept Medicare billing and agree to establish a practice in a medically underserved area of the state for up to four years.
 Participants must be a primary care physician, which includes: